 Affinity Credit Union is a product of over sixty credit union mergers throughout its history.
 Partnering with like-minded credit unions whose co-operative roots run deep and are an integral part of the fabric has contributed to the success and growth of the province.

 Affinity is a dynamic, progressive and socially-responsible financial institution and is committed to creating great opportunities for its members, employees and communities.
 Affinity belongs to its members and exists to add value to the communities it serves by creating partnerships, fostering growth and enhancing financial security.

-One of Affinity’s most unique governance aspects is our First Nations district composed of 10 delegates from 9 different First Nations Bands across Saskatchewan.
+One of Affinity’s most unique governance aspects is their First Nations district composed of 10 delegates from nine different First Nations Bands across Saskatchewan.
 Creation of this district in 2007 was a strategic decision to build structural relationships with First Nations.

 • Mark Lane, Chief Executive Officer